RaaLabs/TimeSeries/Documentation/developing/configuration.md

 parameters on the constructor match by convention the names of the properties.

 {{% notice information %}}
-Properties can be PascalCased, while constructor parameters can be camelCased.
+Properties are typically PascalCased, while constructor parameters must be camelCased.
 {{% /notice %}}

 ```csharp